DATA-606-SPRING-2023-TUE/Suraj_DATA_606/docs/draft_proposal.md

 ![image](https://user-images.githubusercontent.com/90857782/216875984-2676d339-dba5-4399-840b-97898a030b3d.png)

-I plane to use logistic regression and Random Forest as my first classification models and choose the next model based on the results.
+I plan to use logistic regression and Random Forest as my first classification models and choose the next model based on the results.
 I intend to try at least another 2 models depending on the data.